toledomateus/leet-code/README.md

 ### 2. Use the pointers given to you

 If the exercise gives to you some pointers for the arrays don't forgives to look foward them.
 Also, try always to see how you can manipulate pointers when you're using extra pointers.

+### 3. Make sure if you need to check all the list

+use for if yes, while if not.